megharris/cyberockit/DFD Assignment/team_review_notes.md

      you need one for the Transaction Database as that database is just acting as a repository for the transactions, not being checked against like the MFA Database is.

+**Noah's Comments**

+     Dylan
+     I may be wrong but the database block looks different from the regular database items in the lecture, which usually have a two horizontal lines but no vertical lines.
+Boundary is also misspelled in your trust boundary.

+     Meg
+     You might be able to expand the data flow for 'invalid credentials', maybe I am incorrect but the data actually being sent may not be the credentials themselves but rather a flag value or something else.
+Again not sure on that but it may not actually send over the invalid credentials

+     Shifat
+     You might be able to add another trust boundary between the user and the HA app, and it looks like the database block is different than in lecture.
+The ones in the lecture only have two horizontal lines and no vertical lines.
+You might be able to reword your trust boundary for the developer boundary to something like 'External Development/Developer Boundary'.

+     Jay
+     You might look at changing both data flows called 'data information' to more descriptive data flows.
+You have one labeled for a data request and one for a data response.
+Describing what data is responding from the database and what data is requesting in the Add-ons might help.
+Let me know if you'd like me to finalize your diagram on TMT once you make changes since you don't have access.